Dylan's Journal

 "Perception" and "Longer View"

 Recently, I did a 360 review of myself where I got feedback from friends, family, peers, subordinates, and supervisors about my strengths and weakness.
 Several comments stood out about how I am a calming force and how I have a way of describing why something is done.
 Both have an underlying commonality: the “perception” of taking the longer view.
-We commonly hear phrases like just look at the big picture, focus on the war; not the battle, or take a longer view.

 The Lifecycle of a Drop Shipped Product

 I was in a speakeasy style bar in San Fransisco with some coworkers where a product had popped up on the television screen that caught my interest.
 Now the product itself was not the interesting part of this experience, but it was the fact that this was the third time I had seen this product.
-The first time I saw this product was about three months before, when I had decided to try out TikTok and developed the addiction to scrolling endless videos.

 Why a Journal Not a Blog?

 In at least the United States school system, we spend so much time learning how to write.
 In K-12 we learn to structure our paragraphs, papers, and use citations in such a way to convey information that we have found from other sources and with that to write some of the least interesting papers.
 Then we move into undergraduate in college and we learn to take the works of others that we found in K-12 and build upon them with a couple original ideas and add conclusions based upon them.
+But in this process we learn how to report, not how to write our thoughts down and exam them.

 Categories